 The pensions accounting standard IAS 19 is fully adopted in the accounts and details are available in Statement 8 note 1 on accounting policies.
-The requirement to recognise the council's share of the net liabilities of the Lothian Pension Fund (LPF) in the balance sheet has resulted in a Pension Reserve debit balance of £260.604 million at 31 March 2019 (£202.413 million at 31 March 2018).
+The requirement to recognise the council's share of the net liabilities of the Lothian Pension Fund (LPF) in the balance sheet has resulted in a Pension Reserve debit balance of £279.7 million at 31 March 2019 (£202.4 million at 31 March 2018).

-The balance sheet position for Lothian Pension Fund has worsened over 2018/19.
+The balance sheet position for Lothian Pension Fund has worsened during 2018/19.
 Corporate bond yields are lower at 31 March 2019 than 31 March 2018 which serves to increase the value placed on the obligations.
 The effect of this has been partially offset by investment returns being greater than the 31 March 2018 discount rate.

-There are two main uncertainties around the Local Government Pension Scheme
+There are also two main issues which have adversely impacted on the Local Government Pension Scheme obligations: